-This all purpose Lebanese Spice Mix is a perfect dry rub or seasoning.
+This all purpose Lebanese Spice Blend is a perfect dry rub or seasoning.
 It only consists of five spices yet packs such an amazing, wonderful flavor and aroma.

 I’ve been going through my spice cabinet and drawers looking to make new blends like the Baharat Arabic Spice Mix I recently posted about.
 I do not buy spices in large bulk as the shelf life and potency is not long and I like robust, flavorful cooking and baking.
 The spices and herbs either need to be fresh or in the case of spices nothing past 6 months for me.